eduduorg/outline_designer/README.txt

 *Go to admin/content/book/outline_designer and configure your icons *Go to admin/content/book/settings to enable / disable content types from outlining and set default type *Go to admin/content/book and click "edit order and titles" to access the outline designer interface.
-**Optional: If using TinyMCE, make sure that the profile for it allows you to use Tiny on the admin/content/book* page.
-Otherwise you won't get the correct profile options for your user's view

 PERMISSIONS
 The outline designer is fully compatible with the permissions designated by your drupal site.